 I have a million memories of summers spent in Miami with my family where my dad would call me into his room and say “Emmy, bring me a pastelito de guayaba from Gilberts” and so I would have to go out and drive to casa del coño to get him one*.
 I would of course get myself one, and maybe a croquetica, but that’s another post.
-So of course when Tom and I go to Miami, we drive to Gilberts and get ourselves pastelitos de guayaba.
-Here in Seattle though, I can’t seem to find them anywhere and Tom gets quite the craving for them; esta tan aplatanado!** I tried making them with guava paste and puff pastry at home and they came out ok.
+So of course when I go to Miami, I drive to Gilberts and get pastelitos de guayaba.
+Here in Seattle though, I can’t seem to find them anywhere.
+I tried making them with guava paste and puff pastry at home and they came out ok.
 Sadly, try as I might I couldn’t get the glaze on the top that I LOVE on the pastelitos from back home.
 That was, until I added a teaspoon of sugar to the egg wash.
 That was the trick and now I make the best damn pastelitos.
 The puff pastry is flaky and crispy and the interior is gooey and sticky and sweet.
-I find that the brand of puff pastry doesn’t make as much a difference as does the brand of guava paste, if you can find it, go with Goya.
+I find that the brand of puff pastry doesn’t make as much a difference, and neither does the brand of guava paste.

 * Casa del coño is a Miami Cuban saying that means “very far away”